Asma Jahangir: Activism

-In 1986, Jahangir and Hina set up AGHS Legal Aid, the first free legal aid centre in Pakistan.
+In 1986, Jahangir and Hina set up AGHS Legal Aid Cell, the first free legal aid centre in Pakistan.
 The AGHS Legal Aid Cell in Lahore also runs a shelter for women, called 'Dastak', looked after by her secretary Munib Ahmed.
 She was also a proponent of protecting the rights of persecuted religious minorities in Pakistan and spoke out against forced conversions.
 Jahangir campaigned against human rights abuses taking place in government and police custody in Pakistan.
 In a letter to The New York Times, she said that "Women are arrested, raped and sexually assaulted every day in the presence of female constables, who find themselves helpless in such situations".

 In 1996, the Lahore High Court ruled that an adult Muslim woman could not get married without the consent of her male guardian (wali).
 Women, who chose their husbands independently, could be forced to annul their marriages and the repercussions were highlighted by Jahangir, who also took on such cases (i.e. the case of Saima Waheed); "Hundreds have already been arrested.
 This is simply going to open up the floodgates for the harassment of women and girls by their families and the authorities.
 The courts have sanctioned their oppression.
 Thousands more are bound to be affected by this."